hoffmangroup/segway/doc/segway.rst

 :option:`--exclude-coords`) must be exactly the same when sharing observation files.
 Otherwise you are likely to get unexplained failures.

-..
-XXXcomp add a check in observation directory to make sure tracks and coords are same
+.. todo: comp add a check in observation directory to make sure tracks and coords are same
-..
-XXXcomp add a lock file to eliminate race condition.
+.. todo: comp add a lock file to eliminate race condition.

 You will find a full description of all the working files in the **Files** section

-..
-XXXcomp above should be a link, not bold
+.. todo: comp above should be a link, not bold

 Distributed computing
 ---------------------